-Operation invocation or message transfer.

-Successful operation invocation or message transfer including report.

-Error report

-Unsuccessful operation invocation or message transfer including report.

-← - - - - (or with missing confirmation)

-NOTE 2): Two addresses (SGSN and MSC) are received from HLR.

-NOTE 3): Unsuccessful transfer over the second path (e.g. MemoryCapacityExceeded) and over the first path (e.g. Absent subscriber) are sent to HLR.

-NOTE 4): The SMS transfer towards the second path is only triggered by the reception of some MAP errors on the first path as described in clause 8.1.1.
+- Operation invocation or message transfer. - Successful operation invocation or message transfer including report.
+Error report - Unsuccessful operation invocation or message transfer including report. - NOTE 1): This operation is not used by the SGSN. - NOTE 2): Two addresses (SGSN and MSC) are received from HLR. - NOTE 3): Unsuccessful transfer over the second path (e.g. MemoryCapacityExceeded) and over the first path (e.g. Absent subscriber) are sent to HLR. - NOTE 4): The SMS transfer towards the second path is only triggered by the reception of some MAP errors on the first path as described in clause 8.1.1.